jack781114/DQN-for-job-shop-scheduling/README.md

 ![Model_structure](https://github.com/jack781114/DQN-for-job-shop-scheduling/assets/102982532/7900ee85-b7e6-4cf2-bda3-3233beee762b)

-This DQN architecture incorporates Dueling DQN and experience replay.
+This architecture incorporates Dueling DQN and experience replay.

 # How to redo this result
 1. Select the data to be used for scheduling from main, JSP_env, and test_case_GA, and modify the code input accordingly.